-Associate Director of Faculty Teaching Initiatives and Programs
+Senior Director of Faculty Programs and Services

+Amanda is a first-generation college graduate and member of the LGBTQ+ community.
 In her spare time, Amanda enjoys reading, writing, practicing yoga, and cooking.